beakerbrowser/beakerbrowser.com/_docs/how-beaker-works/peer-to-peer-websites.md

 ## But first, what's a website?

 A website can be many things, but put simply, it's a folder!
-That folder can contain files (and sometimes other folders)!
+That folder can contain files and even other folders.
 The files in a website can be photos, `.txt` files,`.csv` files, or any other type of file.

 Most of the time when you visit a website, its files are sent to your browser with [HTTP](https://developer.mozilla.org/en-US/docs/Web/http).
 Your browser displays a rendering of [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) files styled with [CSS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics), and with interaction behavior defined by [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript).